-All Things SEM – Marios Alexandrou is one of those who, like Mike Martinez, understands the scientific method and can actually apply a/b split testing to discover ranking factors.
-When this guy publishes his research results, you are compelled to read… on pain of banning from the index .
-Now if only he’d publish more than once a month…
+All Things SEM – Marios Alexandrou is one of those who, like Mike Martinez, understand the scientific method and can actually apply a/b split testing to discover ranking factors.
+When this guy publishes his research results, you are compelled to read… on pain of banning from the index :D. Now if only he’d publish more than once a month…

 Tim Nash’s SEO consulting and techie/code blog is another writer in this category of standouts, who got my attention via Sphinn I believe, but also gained a lot of notoriety generally for his Flash indexing studies and tests on PDFs and the like.

 Eli’s Blue Hat SEO – The goto man on blackhat techniques, Eli’s tactics have inspired more than one person’s creative thinking.
-In fact, his desert scraping combined with Slightly Shady SEO’s scrape of expired domains with Yahoo backlinks lead to my idea on resurrecting sites from the dead.
+In fact, his desert scraping combined with Slightly Shady SEO’s scrape of expired domains with Yahoo backlinks leads to my idea of resurrecting sites from the dead.